 The plate rack in the kitchen, as well as the dresser in the second floor bedroom, are inset into the wall to provide added storage without stealing valuable floor space.
 Every inch of space was treated with significance, which allows for a rarity of a home that is thoughtfully designed and beautifully decorated.

-The lower level entertainment space, which in the previous cottage was a storage area with a dirt floor, was converted into an elegant open-air room with a cedar coffered ceiling, porcelain tiled floors, a stone fireplace, teak cabinetry, and mahogany framed screen panels between shingle clad columns.
+The lower level entertainment space, which in the previous cottage was a storage area with a dirt floor, is an elegant open-air room with a cedar coffered ceiling, porcelain tiled floors, a stone fireplace, teak cabinetry, and mahogany framed screen panels between shingle clad columns.
 The materials were selected for warmth and aesthetic, as well as weather resistance (since storm surges will inevitably reach the home and flood the FEMA-compliant foundation below).
 In cooler months, custom plexiglass panels replace the screens and protect the space from the elements, while also allowing it to be utilized in multiple seasons.

 Due to the barn’s size constraints, it was especially important to take advantage of the grand views just beyond the building by incorporating large windows and a unique multi-layer barn door system.
 These doors face the ocean and flood natural light into the space, therefore reducing the amount of secondary light needed.
 The end result is a bright, yet bold, multi-use structure where both work and play exist harmoniously.

-In the seating area, the main furniture grouping is defined by a beautiful blue Sarouk rug, tole and wood coffee table, along with a pair of champagne toned tufted chairs.
+In the seating area, the main furniture grouping is defined by a beautiful blue Sarouk rug, tole and wood coffee table, along with a pair of champagne-toned tufted chairs.
 A plush velvet loveseat is offset by pickled fir beams above and anchored by oversized iron floor lamps on either side.
 Vintage photographs and maps of the area are displayed in rich wood toned frames with brass accents.

-A cherry and quartzite dry bar with custom designed wine and glass rack sits adjacent to the seating arrangement.
+A cherry and quartzite dry bar with custom-designed wine and glass rack sits adjacent to the seating arrangement.
 Tucked away in the corner, the bar’s location allows for easy access, but also does not intrude on the space’s primary function.

 The great room palette is composed of the deep blues of the ocean, light beige hues of the sand, and rich tones of the soil and surrounding rock.
-Bead board walls, accompanied by a white-washed fir ceiling and antiqued pine floors, give the cottage a traditional feel; the visual contrast between these elements also creates depth, accentuated by the cove lighting at the base of the ceiling.
+Beadboard walls, accompanied by a white-washed fir ceiling and antiqued pine floors, give the cottage a traditional feel; the visual contrast between these elements also creates depth, accentuated by the cove lighting at the base of the ceiling.

 The dining area also capitalizes on the view, sitting within an alcove wrapped in windows.
-The fireplace is faced with granite as well as anchored by a rough-hewn granite hearth.
+The fireplace is faced with granite and anchored by a rough-hewn granite hearth.

 While each building at Town Landing is unique, there is an overarching architectural vision, drawing from traditional, shingle style aesthetic and utilizing signature detailing and colors to unify the structures.
 From the outside, touches of fir and red birch woods, details of antique brass, and a palette deep in blues bind the buildings together.
 From the inside, each space is centered on the spectacular ocean and lighthouse views that complement the finish palette and embody the spirit of the quintessential Maine retreat.